Claude Code Skill

 Plans look fine until they don't.

-The risks that sink projects are usually the ones nobody questioned — the assumption holding everything together, the dependency nobody secured, the failure mode that's common in decisions like this one but invisible from inside it.
+The risks that sink projects are usually the ones nobody questioned — the assumption holding everything together, the dependency nobody secured, the kind of failure that's common for projects like yours but invisible from the inside.

 Assumption audit

-Every assumption classified as strong, partial, unsupported, or contradicted — plus a falsifier for each: the observable evidence that would prove it wrong.
+Every assumption gets rated — strong, partial, unsupported, or contradicted — and paired with the evidence that would prove it wrong.
+Not a list of what you assumed.
+A test of whether each assumption holds.

 Failure path analysis

-The most plausible ways this fails, traced trigger → cascade → business cost.
-Pair-interaction analysis where two risks together produce a worse outcome than either alone.
+The most likely ways this fails, traced trigger → cascade → cost — not a severity matrix.
+Including the cases where two risks combine into something worse than either alone.

 Incentive scan

-Who proposed this, who benefits, who absorbs the downside, whether dissent was heard.
-Structured into the verdict — not an afterthought.
+Who proposed this, who benefits, who absorbs the downside if it fails, whether dissent was heard.
+Structured into the verdict — not a sidebar.
+Most risk frameworks don't include this at all.

 How to know it's working

-• Assumptions you treated as given are being validated, not accepted
+• Assumptions you treated as given are being tested, not accepted

 • The verdict surprises you — or confirms what you suspected but couldn't articulate